Chart of Accounts structure, account governance, and opening balance readiness

 User guide

-How to use Core Accounting
+How to use Accounting ERP software for finance control

 Setup checklist, key workflows, reports, and troubleshooting.